-The QUIC working group has worked fiercely since late 2016 on specifying the protocols and the plan is now to have it done by July 2019.
+The QUIC working group has worked fiercely since late 2016 on specifying the protocols and is approaching final stages at the time of writing (June 2020).

-There are fifteen or so different QUIC implementations listed in the QUIC working groups' wiki pages, but far from all of them can interoperate on the latest spec draft revisions.
+There are a number of different QUIC implementations listed in the QUIC working groups' wiki pages.

 Implementing QUIC is not easy and the protocol has kept moving and changing even up to this date.

-NGINX support for QUIC and HTTP/3 is under development.
-It is planned to be released during NGINX 1.17 development cycle.
+NGINX support for QUIC and HTTP/3 is under development and a preview version has been announced.

 There have been no public statement in terms of support for QUIC from Apache.